 The goal of this project is to replace current IDL scripts with a tool in the open source Python programming environment to give it a much wider distribution base.
-Once the tool is created it will be able to allow selected objects to be exported into a web-based database, allowing for greater ease of access for many users.
+Once the tool is created it will allow selected objects to be exported into a web-based database, allowing for greater ease of access for many users.
 Additionally this will allow for a consolidation of all prerequisite code and tools, which proved challenging to collect and run due to its disparate nature.
 An additional goal of this project is to simplify the selection of objects within CALIOP data, specifically smoke plumes, which have significant impact on the air quality on a region.
 Smoke is difficult to track over time because of its various possible compositions and visual similarity to clouds.
 With an organized, accessible database, researchers will be able to better recognize the impact of smoke as it travels further from source fires.

 Area of Study